Trip Itinerary: 10-Day New Zealand South Island Road Trip

 Campsite: Otto/MacDonalds Campsite

-The Franz Josef and Fox Glaciers are stunning pieces of West Coast history that are worthy of a stop.
+The Franz Josef and Fox Glaciers are stunning towns, dripping with West Coast history and are worthy of a stop.
 The glaciers are receding, but remain impressive.
 The Otto/MacDonald campsite provides amazing views from across Lake Mapourika and is our favourite campsite in the South Island.

 What to do in Franz Josef and Fox Glaciers: